langdoc/KSCTC/README.md

 The data is modelled in XLM using the corpus tool [ELAN](https://archive.mpi.nl/tla/elan]).

 Tiers included are
--"ref" - project-internal ID for each single chunk -"ref(orig)" - if applicable: verse number (Gospel of Matthew and Lord's Prayer) as location for parallelization -"orth(orig)" - original text in original script -"orth" - normalized orthography
+- "ref" - project-internal ID for each single chunk
+- "ref(orig)" - if applicable: verse number (Gospel of Matthew and Lord's Prayer) as location for parallelization
+- "orth(orig)" - original text in original script
+- "orth" - normalized orthography
--"ft-rus" - if applicable: free Russian translation -"ft-rus(orig)" - if applicable: original Russian text on which the translation is based
+- "ft-rus" - if applicable: free Russian translation
+- "ft-rus(orig)" - if applicable: original Russian text on which the translation is based

 ## Data access